 As in, still typing, all the way through the 500 words or however many the school has allotted you for whichever essay you’re actually attempting to write.

 This isn’t rocket science.
 Perhaps you’ve heard of the technique before.
 It’s a fabulous method to use whenever you are faced with something you know you should do, but you really don’t wanna.
-The type of task where you don’t know where to start and so you dilly dally around and convince yourself that you’re working because you’re sitting at your computer but really you’re reading the MBA blogs and then finally you look up and you realize that it’s dark outside and the day is over and you’ve spent the last two hours looking at cat videos (this one is a current fave).
+The type of task where you don’t know where to start and so you dilly dally around and convince yourself that you’re working because you’re sitting at your computer but really you’re reading the MBA blogs and then finally you look up and you realize that it’s dark outside and the day is over and you’ve spent the last two hours looking at cat videos.

 Instead of that, try this: